bannergraphic

 duration 12'50"

-La Bohéme was written in Prague in 2010, updated in 2025 at Gasworks Studio in Holešovice, CZ and is based on a symmetrical row from Salvatore Martirano's virtuosic piano work "Cocktail Music”.
-Sal was my principle composition teacher at the U of I in the 1970s, a great composer and jazz pianist married to virtuosic violinist Dorothy Martirano who's father, Dan Hayes, with whom I also studied composition at the University of Wisconsin-La Crosse.
-The work is difficult to play, especially the piano part, and is dedicated to these wonderful musicians.
+La Bohéme was written in Prague in 2010, updated in 2025 at Gasworks Studio in Holešovice, CZ and is based on a symmetrical tone row from Salvatore Martirano's virtuosic piano work "Cocktail Music”.
+Sal was my principle composition teacher at the U of I in the 1970s, a great composer and jazz pianist married to virtuosic violinist Dorothy Martirano who's father, Dan Hayes, I studied with at the University of Wisconsin-La Crosse just out of High School.
+The work is difficult to play, especially the piano part, and dedicated to these extraordinary musicians.
 Sal loved opera and Puccini thus the piece is wildly melodramatic.
-DS 022025

 The full score can be viewed